Electrical Systems

 120 Volts

-Since amps is the unknown; we must divide the wattage (750, stated on the lamp according to this example)
+Since amps are unknown; we must divide the wattage (750, stated on the lamp according to this example)

 by the voltage (120 in the united states)